 Outside of gamification, there are other ways for you to encourage your past visitors to reconnect with you through customized discounts.
 General promo codes that can be applied to any order can often be effective, but you have an opportunity to use visitor-specific info to tailor your offers to unique purchases.

 For instance, if a new product is about to be rolled out that is complementary to another product in your line, you can email a special discount code to past purchasers of the original product for a chance to pre-order the new one.
-You can even give these users access to in-depth product previews.
+You can even give these users access to in-depth product reviews.
 Similarly, if a visitor has placed an item in their shopping cart and left it there, you may want to consider offering them a time-sensitive incentive to encourage them to finalize their purchase.

 Keep in touch with your visitors through social media channels